What to see in Romania

 It is easy to travel to Cluj from the Romanian capital of Bucharest, with plenty of daily flights.
 A city break to Cluj Napoca is also a possibility, as it has its own international airport, connecting it to the rest of Europe.
 You can easily explore the Old Town on foot as it's largely pedestrianised, but to explore further afield you can make use of Cluj’s fantastic public transport system including buses, trams and trolleybuses.

 Things to do in Cluj Napoca

 There are limitless things to do in Cluj Napoca, owing to its fantastic events schedule and arts scene.
 The best place to start a tour of Cluj is in Unirii Square, at the heart of the Old Town.
-Surrounded by pastel-coloured buildings, charming cafe terraces and an array of notable landmarks this is the epicentre of urban life in Cluj.
+Surrounded by pastel-colored buildings, charming cafe terraces and an array of notable landmarks this is the epicenter of urban life in Cluj.
 Within the square, you’ll find the huge Gothic St. Michael’s Church, the Old Town Hall and a statue of King Matthias Corvinus, who was born in the city.